-To cite: Fadul N, Elsayem AF, Bruera E. BMJ Supportive & Palliative Care Epub ahead of print: [please include Day Month Year]. doi:10.1136/ bmjspcare-2020-002364
+To cite: Fadul N, Elsayem AF, Bruera E. BMJ Supportive & Palliative Care 2021;11:40-44.

 WITHHOLDING NON-BENEFICIAL TREATMENT

 Reports from Wuhan and Washington State showed mortality rates of up to 86% among patients with COVID-19 who required intubation and mechanical ventilation.
 12 13 Given this high mortality rate, many elderly and patients with advanced chronic diseases may choose to forgo intubation and mechanical ventilation.
 Most physicians receive little to no training on withholding non-beneficial treatment and conducting end-of-life care discussion.
 In situations when these invasive interventions are likely to cause more harm and discomfort than provide benefit, the ethical principle of non-maleficence can be applied.
 A recently proposed framework outlines the process for informed assent, which can assist healthcare providers in reaching these difficult decisions, especially in patients who place a higher emphasis on quality of life over longevity.
 14